piiojs/rio-vue/README.md

 ```
 #### Manual Installation

-- Download the directory Piio-images cotaining `piioElement.js` and `piioElement.vue`
+- Download the directory Piio-images containing `piioElement.js` and `piioElement.vue`
 - Load `piioElement.js` in your code

 ### Import component